 - This is not exactly the cheapest dessert you’ll ever make, but the great news is that because it’s so rich, you can make it go further by cutting very thin slices, and people will still be totally satisfied.

-- The medjool dates in the crust are the biggest cost in this recipe, so see if you can find a good deal on these.
+- The medjool dates in the crust are the biggest cost in this recipe, so see if you can find a good deal on these, possibly by buying in bulk.

 - The cacao butter adds a reasonable cost to this dessert as well, but it is key to helping the filling to set properly.
 You might get away with using a mix of cacao butter and coconut oil, or even a mix of shea butter and coconut oil, but I can’t guarantee it will set as well, or that it will be much cheaper.